exfriend/cloudfactory/README.md

 ![logo](docs/v1.png)

 CloudFactory is a nice and powerful library for building crawlers in PHP.
-It provides a simple, human readable API while keeping all the power of cURL under the hood.
+It provides a simple, human readable API while keeping all power of cURL under the hood.

 # Work in Progress